GaidYusuf/Eye-Controlled-Mouse/README.md

    - Calculates the position of the eyes and moves the mouse cursor accordingly.

 5. **Interacting with the Screen:**
-   - Detects blinks (by measuring the distance between two landmarks) to simulate mouse clicks.
+   - Detects blinks (by measuring the distance between two landmarks on the left eye) to simulate mouse clicks.

+## Notes

+- **Blink Detection:** Currently, blinks are detected only using landmarks from the left eye.
+Adjustments may be needed for more accurate detection or for using landmarks from both eyes.

+## Contributing

+Feel free to fork the repository and submit pull requests for improvements.
+If you encounter any issues or have suggestions, please open an issue in the repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- [OpenCV](https://opencv.org/) for computer vision tasks.
+- [Mediapipe](https://google.github.io/mediapipe/) for face landmark detection.
+- [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/) for controlling the mouse.